 Fraternities, African American — The first historically African American fraternity to establish a chapter on campus was Iota Phi Theta.
 The Nu Chapter was chartered on August 13, 1971.
 For information on current chapters, visit the Department of Fraternity and Sorority Life website.

-Fraternities, oldest — Gamma Pi, which later became Sigma Nu, was the first official fraternity on the College Park campus, recognized on September 18, 1913.
-Gamma Pi was followed by Alpha Phi, recognized in October 1913, and Iota Sigma, which became Sigma Phi Sigma in 1916, in January 1914.
+Fraternities, Oldest — Gamma Pi, which later became Sigma Nu, was the first official fraternity on the College Park campus, recognized on September 18, 1913.
+Gamma Pi was followed by Alpha Phi, recognized on October 28, 1913, and Iota Sigma, which became Sigma Phi Sigma in 1916, on January 15, 1914.
 For information on current chapters, visit the Department of Fraternity and Sorority Life website.

 Fraternity Row — Fraternity row was constructed between 1914 and 1963.
 It is now home to 14 of the campus's fraternity and sorority chapters.